ComposableAnalytics/Docs/docs/Tutorial/ReadingBlueBikes.md

 The `XML Reader`parses the results into a table.
 Connect the result of the WebClient to the `Xml` input of the XML Reader.
 Enter `//*[local-name()="Key"]` as the `RootPath`.
 This is an XPath format.
 The rows in the output look like `<Key xmlns="http://s3.amazonaws.com/doc/2006-03-01/">201501-hubway-tripdata.zip</Key>`.

 Now we can strip everything except the filenames, and filter to keep the files we want to process.
 To start, we only want to look at 2021 data, so a `Table Filter` module will filter the results.
 Attach the output of the XML Reader module to the `Table` input.
 Right click on the `Clause` input and it will suggest the `Table Filter Operator Clause` module.
-Set `ColumnName` to `Root`, `Operator` to `LIKE`, and `Value` to `%2021%.zip%`.
+Set `ColumnName` to `Root`, `Operator` to `LIKE`, and `Value` to `%2021%.zip%` (Edit: do `%20210%.zip%` to not read in October data with a different format).
 This is SQL syntax, so the % are wildcard symbols.
 This query will filter to only zip files with 2021 in the field.

+!!! note
+    Starting in October 2021, it looks like BlueBikes started releasing their data in a different format, with a tripID value, and changing the membership types.
+This will break the Union All happening later so for now, filter out data past this point.

 To extract the filenames from the rows, the `Table Query` module can be used to apply string functions.
 Enter the query below as the `Query`.